Papers And Publications

 This section is a repository for some of our written work that we still find useful down at the Lab.

-In the course of what we do, we’re often required to write up a bit of research or a summary perhaps of what new things came out of our ‘enquiry by design’ process on a project.
+In the course of what we do, we’re often required to write up a bit of research or a summary perhaps of what new things came out of our ‘enquiry by design’ in a project.
 So, small essays, sometimes papers that generalise what appeared first in Court evidence.
 Some project reports may also be included if we’ve used them as reference documents in more recent work.

 Hopefully one day this section might even include fiction – or poetry even.
 Who knows.